OfTheTrade/asteroidgame/README.md

 is only included in the list it creates if it is in the correct location as dictated by "top_left" and "bottom_right"
 3. Tests to check if the objects created are of the correct type (asteroids), location and size.
 To do this, state_objects is again used to create a list of all objects created by state_create.

+Part 2:
+In state.c, state_update was filled.
+In state_test.c, test_state_update was filled.

+state_update handles updating the state to the next frame.
+It recieves the state and the struct of the keys being pressed this frame.
+Firstly if the key p is pressed, the game becomes paused.
+Afterwards, if the game isn't paused or n is pressed the rest of the function is passed.
+Else the function ends there.
+Next, the function updates all object in the vector (accessed through the struct "state") by changing their location according to their speed.
+Next the same thing happens but for the spaceship object.
+Then, if right is pressed, the spaceship's orientation is rotated by the ammount dictated by (SPACESHIP_ROTATION) to the right.
+The same then happens for the left, if the left key is pressed.
+If up is pressed, the spaceships speed is increased by the ammmount dictated by it's rotation and (SPACESHIP_ROTATION).
+If it is not pressed, the spaceships speed is decreased by suntracting or adding (depending on if the starting speed is positive or negative) to the speed vectors x any y floats.
+Because the speed's orientation needs to stay the same, calculating the scale between the x speed and the y speed is required.
+This scale is then used to moddify the two speeds correctly.
+If any of the x or y speeds are 1.
+Negative (if the starting x or y speed was positive) 2.
+Positive (if the starting x or y speed was positive) , it or they instead become zero.

+test_state_update tests the previous function by pressing different buttons and calling state_update to see if it updates the state properly.
+The following tests were added:
+1. A test for the p button.
+The function makes sure that if p is pressed, the state does not update.
+2. A test for the n button.
+The function makes sure that if n is pressed while the game is paused, the game updates the state despite it's paused statues, for one frame.
+3. A test that if spaceship has gained a speed (SPACESHIP_ACCELERATION in this case), it will move that many pixels in the correct direction next frame.
+In the same test, it is checked that when up is not pressed, the spaceship loses speed (SPACESHIP_SLOWDOWN), but does not gain speed in the opposite direction.
+4. A test for the right button.
+It is checked that the spaceship changes orientation to the right when pressing the right button.
+In the same test, it is checked that the spaceship can gain speed on both the x and y axis (now that it has turned from looking straight up).
+5. A test for the left button.
+Since the ship has turned right for one frame and left for one frame, it should have returned to it's original rotation.
+In the same test, it is checked that the spaceship can move on both the x and y axis (now that it has gained speed in both axis) that it has turned from looking straight up).